 • 800 cigarettes or 400 cigarillos or 200 cigars or 1kg of tobacco.

 • 90L of still wine (no more than 60L of sparkling wine).

 • 10L of alcoholic beverages stronger than 22% or 20L of fortified or sparkling wine or other liqueurs up to 22%.

 Beware that each EU country has different rules for travellers under 17 years old.
 Please check before you travel.

 Malta's duty-free allowance for travellers from non-EU countries:

-Firearms and ammunition, counterfeit goods, unlicensed drugs, obscene literature and other media, animals and birds (dead or alive), plants, and dairy and meat products from outside the EU.
+Firearms and ammunition, counterfeit goods, unlicensed drugs, obscene literature and other media, animals and birds (dead or alive), plants, and dairy, meat and fish products from outside the EU.